-- 1. The entrances to all private streets shall be clearly marked with a sign, placed in a prominent and visible location, stating that the streets within the subdivision are private, and that they are not maintained by the City. - 2.
-Guard houses, access control gates, and cross arms, if used, shall be constructed in accordance with the Engineering Design Manual Section 2.9 and 2.10, and per Subsection herein below: - a.
+- i.
+The entrances to all private streets shall be clearly marked with a sign, placed in a prominent and visible location, stating that the streets within the subdivision are private, and that they are not maintained by the City. - ii.
+Guard houses, access control gates, and cross arms, if used, shall be constructed per Subsection (i) herein below. - iii.
 All restricted access entrances must be manned twenty-four (24) hours every day, or they must provide a reliable, alternative means of ensuring City and emergency access to the subdivision for emergency access, the Fire Marshal shall approve of all alternative means of access, by the City and other utility or public service providers, such as postal carriers and utility companies, with appropriate identification.

-- b.
-The method to be used to ensure City and emergency access into the subdivision shall be approved by all applicable emergency services providers prior to engineering release for construction of the development. - c.
-If the Association fails to maintain reliable access as required herein, the City may enter the subdivision and remove any gate or device which is a barrier to access at the sole expense of the Association. - d.
-The Association documents shall contain provisions in conformity with this Section which may not be amended without the written consent of the City Council. - e.
+- iv.
+The method to be used to ensure City and emergency access into the subdivision shall be approved by all applicable emergency services providers prior to engineering release for construction of the development. - v.
+If the Association fails to maintain reliable access as required herein, the City may enter the subdivision and remove any gate or device which is a barrier to access at the sole expense of the Association. - vi.
+The Association documents shall contain provisions in conformity with this Section which may not be amended without the written consent of the City Council. - vii.
 Pedestrian and bike access for the site must be provided with separate gates outside the vehicle travel lanes.